 - N-number or tail number of your arriving or departing aircraft

-- Know where on the airport you will meet your party
+- Know where at the airport you will meet your party

 - Contact name and phone number of someone who could help you locate your aircraft/party